polaris327/op-energy/nix/README.md

 npm run start
 ```

-4 start ssh session into some existing instance of op-energy.
+4 (NOTE: this option is not needed in case if you are using local backend instance running from the part below) start ssh session into some existing instance of op-energy.
 In this example, I will use development instance running signet backend:

 ```
 ssh root@<dropletIP> -L8889:127.0.0.1:8995 "while true; do sleep 10s; echo ping; done"